lycheeverse/lychee/README.md

           [default: 1d]

       --cache-exclude-status <CACHE_EXCLUDE_STATUS>
-          A List status codes that will be ignored from the cache
+          A list of status codes that will be ignored from the cache

           The following accept range syntax is supported: [start]..[=]end|code.
 Some valid examples are: